estija/LIME/README.md

 * The code for BM3D in file `BM3D.m` as well as other files related to it have been downloaded and used only for the purpose of comparison with bilateral filtering.

+The official website for the project can be found [here](https://sites.google.com/view/xjguo/lime).
+The demo software provided by the authors contains `.p` mat files, for which source code can't be read.

 ## Citation
 If you find this helpful, please cite the following work: